squid-cache/squid-cache.github.io/ConfigExamples/Intercept/OpenBsdPf.rst

 == Outline ==

+This configuration example details how to integrate the PF firewall NAT component with Squid for interception of port 80 traffic.

-I am using OpenBSD 4.1, MP kernel and Squid 2.6 or later.
+It was written for OpenBSD 4.1 or later, MP kernel and Squid 2.6 or later

 == Squid Configuration ==

 First, compile and install Squid.
-It requires the following options:
+It may require the following options:
 {{{
 ./configure --with-pthreads --enable-pf-transparent
 }}}